Victor/Victoria (cast recording)

 Victor/Victoria is the original Broadway cast recording of the 1995 musical, starring Julie Andrews and released by Philips Records.
 The album captures Julie Andrews' performance in the Broadway musical adaptation of Blake Edwards' 1982 film.
 With music by Henry Mancini (completed by Frank Wildhorn after Mancini's death) and lyrics by Leslie Bricusse, the album blends songs from the film with new material, including Wildhorn's "Living in the Shadows", released as a charity single.
 The 27-track recording incorporates dialogue to clarify the story, following a struggling singer who poses as a male female impersonator in Paris.

-Nominated for a 1997 Grammy (Best Musical Show Album), the release received mixed critiques.
-Reviewers praised Andrews' vocal warmth and standout numbers like "Le Jazz Hot!", though some found the score uneven.
-While the album's clarity and Andrews' performance drew acclaim, debates arose over her vocal range and the show's premise.
-The recording remains a key document of Andrews' theatrical return.
+Nominated for a 1997 Grammy (Best Musical Show Album), the release received mixed reviews, while some praised Andrews' vocal warmth and numbers like "Le Jazz Hot!", others found the score uneven.

 Background and release

 The musical features a book by Blake Edwards (who also directed), music by Henry Mancini, lyrics by Leslie Bricusse, and additional music and lyrics by Frank Wildhorn.
 It is based on Edwards' 1982 film of the same name, which itself was a remake of the 1933 German comedy Viktor und Viktoria by Reinhold Schünzel.
-Tragically, Henry Mancini passed away before completing the score, and Wildhorn was brought in to finish the music.
+Henry Mancini passed away before completing the score, and Wildhorn was brought in to finish the music.

 At the heart of the plot is a penniless songstress who reinvents herself under the guidance of a shrewd showman, pretending to be a man performing as a woman.
-The deception leads to stardom in the Parisian entertainment scene—until a smitten but dangerous crime lord complicates everything.
+The deception leads to stardom in the Parisian entertainment scene, until a smitten but dangerous crime lord complicates everything.

-The album featured 27 tracks, with a notable inclusion of dialogue—12 cuts contained speeches to help listeners fully understand the story and how the songs functioned in the stage adaptation.
+The album featured 27 tracks, with a notable inclusion of dialogue (12 cuts contained speeches to help listeners fully understand the story and how the songs functioned in the stage adaptation).
 The album showcased music from both the 1982 film and the stage version, with rearrangements of Mancini's original melodies, alongside new material, including three songs by Wildhorn.